 There are no quick fixes to long-term energy challenges.
 To find solutions, governments and industry benefit from sharing resources and accelerating results.
 For this reason the IEA enables independent groups of experts - the Energy Technology Initiatives, or ETIs1.

 Materials that line the fusion chamber walls must withstand extreme temperatures of more than 100 million degrees and be robust enough to maintain structural homogeneity when coming into contact, or interaction, with the plasma.
 The effect of the plasma on the wall components, or plasma wall interaction (PWI), is an important focus of fusion research.
 While some progress has been made, continued support for research and development (R&D) will be needed to ensure that a solution is found in time for the operational period of the ITER experiment.

-The co-operative research experiments conducted under the auspices of the Implementing Agreement for a Programme of Research and Development on Plasma Wall Interaction in TEXTOR (PWIT IA) seek to understand the PWI phenomena and to identify materials.
+The co-operative research experiments conducted under the ETI focusing on plasma interactions (PWIT) seek to understand the PWI phenomena and to identify materials.
 Specifically, this includes erosion and deposition behaviour of wall materials; fuel recycling, retention and removal from deposited material layers; control techniques to limit peak heat loads; transport physics; modelling the transport in the edge plasma within three-dimensional magnetic structures; and development of plasma wall diagnostics relevant to the ITER project.
 There are currently three Contracting Parties.